Student life

 Become a Peer Leader

 The ARBUS Living-Learning Community recruits upper-year Honours Arts and Business students as Peer Leaders.
 Peer Leaders develop one-to-one relationships with other students, share their academic experiences, refer students to campus resources, get students involved, and build connections with faculty, alumni, and other upper-year students.
-See the Peer Leaders page for the application process.
+See the Services page to find applications.